-The report will include information directly related to the reported misconduct for a ten (10) business day review and comment period so that each party has an opportunity to review and meaningfully respond to the evidence.
+The report will include information directly related to the reported misconduct for a ten (10) business day review and comment period so that each party has a full and fair opportunity to review and meaningfully respond to the evidence.
 The Investigator may elect to respond in writing to the parties' submitted responses and share the parties' responses for additional clarity.